MKConv: Multidimensional Feature Representation for Point Cloud Analysis: Related Works

+\textbf{Transformer methods.} Recently, various methods~\cite{guo2021pct, zhang2022pvt, zhang2022patchformer} adopt transformer architecture to process the point cloud data, taking advantage of its flexible and strong feature extraction ability.
+PCT~\cite{guo2021pct} proposes the offset-attention layer that calculates the offset between self-attention features and input features by element-wise subtraction.
+PVT~\cite{zhang2022pvt} combines the idea of voxel-based and point-based networks into transformer architecture to efficiently encode coarse-grained features and effectively aggregate fine-grained features.

-\textbf{Point convolution methods} Point convolution methods tend to extend the image convolution concept.
-These methods define continuous kernel function to obtain pointwise weight. \cite{hermosilla2018monte, wu2019pointconv} approximate the continuous convolution with Monte-Carlo integration from a finite number of input points, and MLP is utilized to construct the kernel function.
-RS-CNN~\cite{liu2019relation} also uses MLP for continuous kernel function but it performs as a mapping function.
-Another MLP lifts the mapped feature to high-level learning by raising the channel.
-Our CKConv similarly utilizes a continuous kernel for feature mapping, but can better capture local geometry since features in CKConv have three spatial dimension whereas features in RS-CNN have only one.
-KPConv~\cite{thomas2019kpconv} defines kernel points that carry kernel weights.
-The weights for kernel points can be directly parameterized, but correlation function that approximates the whole continuous kernel from kernel points is manually defined.
-In contrast, CKConv can lead to more optimized parameters since the entire kernel function is learnable.
-FPConv~\cite{lin2020fpconv} learns a weight map to project points onto a 2D grid, and applies 2D convolution on the image form of features.
-This idea is shared with CKConv in view of discretizing local point set in feature space.
-However, FPConv has the severe limitation that its 2D output features lack representation ability regarding object curvature.
-On the other hand, CKConv can retain detailed local geometry without loss of dimension, since it learns to map features in 3D voxels.
-We prove our reasoning with various tasks in Section~\ref{exp}.
+\textbf{Point convolution methods.} Point convolution methods tend to extend the image convolution concept.
+These methods define a continuous kernel function to obtain pointwise weights.
+PointConv~\citep{wu2019pointconv} exploits the outer product and $1 \times 1$ convolution to reduce the memory consumption required in computing kernel weights.
+Here, the feature matrix obtained from the outer product is flattened to a feature vector and arranged in a channel dimension.
+In contrast, the outer product used in our MKConv produces a multidimensional matrix which involves the spatial correlation.
+MKConv activates the spatial feature dimensions by learning multidimensional weights and discrete convolutions.
+KPConv~\citep{thomas2019kpconv} defines kernel points that carry kernel weights.
+The weights for kernel points can be directly parameterized, but the interpolation function that approximates the entire continuous kernel from kernel points is manually defined.
+In contrast, the entire kernel function of MKConv is learnable, enhancing the optimization capacity.
+FPConv~\citep{lin2020fpconv} learns a weight map to project points onto a 2D grid and applies 2D convolution on the image form of features.
+This idea is similar to that of MKConv, given that it discretizes a local point set in feature space.
+However, FPConv has the severe limitation that its 2D output features lack the ability to represent object curvature.
+In contrast, MKConv can adopt diverse spatial feature dimensions including 3D, which provide an expanded feature space to represent embedded information.
+PAConv~\citep{xu2021paconv} defines a weight bank that contains several parameterized kernel weights, and MLP is used to assemble kernel weights by learning from the relation between points.
+Unlike existing point convolution methods that focus on designing a continuous kernel function, we explore the spatial dimensions of feature representation in feature space for better description ability in terms of local geometry.